ashbuilds/payload-ai/README.md

 ![Payload AI Plugin](assets/payloadcms-ai.gif)

-### Payload AI Plugin is a powerful extension for the Payload CMS, integrating advanced AI capabilities to enhance content creation and management.
+### The Payload AI Plugin is a powerful extension for the Payload CMS, integrating advanced AI capabilities to enhance content creation and management.

 ## 🌟 Features